Augmentation Evoker DPS Mythic+ Tips — Midnight Season 1

 provides very high personal damage throughput while still bringing potent

-buffs and support effects to the group and
+buffs and support effects to the group.
+This build does not play

 This build outperforms